Welcome

 Reminder of Essential Elements of Required Course Completion Documents

 It continues to be required that each CPA obtain, and retain for 5 years, the appropriate documentation to establish that he or she completed the continuing professional education requirements.
-Such course completion evidence shall consist of a document prepared by the course sponsor that includes
+Such course completion evidence shall consist of a document prepared and provided by the course sponsor to the attendee that includes

 • Name of the licensee